No Tags Found!

 From India, Bangalore

 As you mentioned, we entered into an agreement with another partner when we started.
-But agreement doesn't have details on my designation, it is mentioned in general as Designated Partner.
-So, in-order to prove my experience in the designated position should I get an experience certificate ?
+However, the agreement doesn't have details on my designation; it is mentioned generally as Designated Partner.
+So, in order to prove my experience in the designated position, should I get an experience certificate?

 From India, Chandigarh